Kenley Jansen's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Kenley Jansen.

 Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
 He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-He is known as one of the top closers in baseball.
+He is known for his cutter, which he developed into one of the most dominant pitches in baseball.
+Jansen has been a multiple-time All-Star and holds the Dodgers' franchise record for career saves.
+He is one of the prominent closers in recent MLB history.

 1991: Broke Team Records

-In 2011, Jansen became a key member of the Dodgers' bullpen, posting a 2-1 record with a 2.85 ERA and five saves.
+In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, achieving a 2–1 record with a 2.85 ERA and five saves.
 He also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.

-Through the 2012 season, Kenley Jansen had recorded extremely high strikeout rates, garnering 14.6 strikeouts per 9 innings pitched.
+Through the 2012 season, Kenley Jansen achieved an extremely high strikeout rate of 14.6 strikeouts per 9 innings pitched, ranking as the second-highest in history among pitchers with at least 140 innings.

 In 2017, Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
 The previous record was held by Cardinals starting pitcher Adam Wainwright, who struck out 35 batters before giving up a walk in the 2013 season.